Analysis of Structured Deep Kernel Networks: Introduction

-In this view, in this paper we start by analyzing possible ways of using the deep representer theorem and highlight some limitations of a straightforward approach (Section \ref{subsec:rbf_approach}).
-We then use our insights to introduce a suitable architecture (i.e., a specification of the choice of the kernels and of their composition into multiple layers) that makes the solution of the optimization problem possible with efficient methods.
+In this view, we start by analyzing possible ways of using the deep representer theorem and highlight some limitations of a straightforward approach (Section \ref{subsec:rbf_approach}).
+We then use our insights to introduce a suitable architecture (i.e., a specification of the choice of the kernels and of their composition into multiple layers--Figure~\ref{fig:visualization_NN_DK}) that makes the solution of the optimization problem possible with efficient methods.
 More precisely, we construct two basic layers, one that is using the linear kernel, and one that is built by means of a nonlinear kernel applied componentwise (Section \ref{subsec:setup_sdkn}).
-We use these layers as building blocks that can be stacked into a Structured Deep Kernel Network (SDKN), whose architecture is reminiscent of feedforward neural networks.
+We use these layers as building blocks that can be stacked into an SDKN, whose architecture is reminiscent of feedforward neural networks.
 We comment on the optimality and the relation to a deep neural network representer theorem (Section \ref{subsec:optimality_nn_representer_th}).
-In Section \ref{sec:analysis} we show the full flexibility of the new family of SDKNs by proving universal approximation properties and elucidating improved constructions which are made possible by using kernel mappings.
+In Section \ref{sec:analysis} we show the full flexibility of the new family of SDKNs by proving universal approximation properties and elucidating improved constructions which are made possible by using kernel mappings. \\ In particular, we will prove three universal approximation properties for the SDKN setup (see also Table \ref{tab:overview_approximation_results}): \begin{enumerate} \item Universal approximation in the number of centers: Is it possible to achieve a universal approximation for the SDKN by increasing the number of centers, but keeping the remaining architecture, i.e.\ width and depth fixed?
+See Section \ref{subsubsec:infinite_center_case}. \item Universal approximation in the width of the network: Is it possible to achieve a universal approximation by increasing the width of the SDKN, i.e.\ increasing the dimension of the intermediate Euclidean spaces, but keeping the remaining architecture, i.e.\ depth and the number of centers fixed?
+See Section \ref{subsubsec:infinite_width_case}. \item Universal approximation in the depth of the network: Is it possible to achieve a universal approximation by increasing the number of layers but keeping the remaining architecture, i.e.\ number of centers and widths fixed?
+See Section \ref{subsubsec:infinite_depth_case}. \end{enumerate}

-To keep the presentation easy to follow, we do not include experimental results with those SDKN in the present article.
-But we refer to \cite{wenzel_sdkn_turbulence} for an example of a successful application and comparison of the SDKN to NN in the context of closure term prediction for computational fluid dynamics.
-We also have positive experience with the SDKN architecture in various other application settings such as spine modelling and frameworks such as kernel autoencoders which are subject of ongoing work.
+For the sake of brevity we do not include experimental results in the present article, but we refer to \cite{wenzel2022structured,wenzel2024application} for examples of successful applications of SDKNs and comparisons to NNs in the context of closure term prediction and reduced order modeling.
+We also have positive experience with the SDKN architecture in various other frameworks such as kernel autoencoders \cite{goehring2021bsc} or solving of ODEs \cite{wang2022bsc}, which are subject of ongoing work.
+Code is available online.\footnote{\url{https://gitlab.mathematik.uni-stuttgart.de/pub/ians-anm/sdkn}}